guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-brokers/01-logging/README.md

   name: confluent-oss-cp-kafka
 ```

-*This part must be changed to match the name of the zookeeper container within the statefulSet deployment:*
+*This part must be changed to match the name of the container:*

 ```
       containers: